9 Battle-Tested Tactics to Create Unique Content

 The problem with “content sameness”

 Thanks to dozens of SEO tools and "best practices," everyone's chasing the same keywords, rehashing the same ideas, and mimicking whatever's sitting pretty on Google's first page.
-It's like we're all stuck in this giant echo chamber, afraid to miss out on the "winning formula."
+This often leads to issues with duplicate content, which search engines penalize.

 It's all just... there.